5G-MAG/Getting-Started/pages/5g-media-streaming/tutorials/metrics-reporting.md

 To setup and enable QoE Metrics Reporting we must first configure the 5GMS Application Function and the 5GMS Application Server.
 Next, we start a 5GMS media streaming downlink session on the client-side.
 The resulting QoE metrics reports can then be accessed from the local hard-drive.

-## Demo Video

-A demo video illustrating the same setup as described in this tutorial can be found [here](TODO).

 ## Server-side Setup